Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Conservation laws and dynamics

 Corollary~\ref{C:A flow} shows that both $\rho(\vk)$ and $\vr(\vk)$ obey microscopic conservation laws.
 From Lemma~\ref{L:A} we see that the corresponding macroscopic conservation laws are $A(\vk)$ and $\partial_\vk A(\vk)$, respectively; thus, these two microscopic conservation laws are closely related.
 In the analysis that follows we shall rely exclusively on the conservation law associated to $\rho$, rather than $\vr$.
 Let us explain why.

-As we was already in \eqref{E:res trace}, the quantity $\gamma$ arises very naturally in the theory and indeed, it was the basis of our initial investigations of the problem.
+As we saw already in \eqref{E:res trace}, the quantity $\gamma$ arises very naturally in the theory and indeed, it was the basis of our initial investigations of the problem.
 While it may be possible to build the entire theory around $\gamma$, we can attest that this approach rapidly becomes extremely tiresome.
 It took us a very long time to discover the density $\rho$ that expresses the conservation of $A(\vk)$ and this innovation has immensely simplified all that follows.
 A major virtue of $\rho$ compared to $\vr$ is coercivity.

 The goal of our next lemma is to give a simple expression of this distinction, by looking only at the quadratic terms in the currents associated to the basic Hamiltonians appearing as coefficients in the expansion \eqref{A asymptotics}.
+In particular, Lemma~\ref{lem:Currents are coercive} shows that the current $\vj$ associated with $\gamma$ is not coercive under the \eqref{mKdV} flow.

-Note that the terms in that series are alternately real and imaginary.
+Note that the terms in the series \eqref{A asymptotics} are alternately real and imaginary.
 Correspondingly, to exploit the coercivity of $\Im j$ exhibited below, we shall need to use $\Im \rho$ when studying \eqref{NLS} and $\Re \rho$ when studying \eqref{mKdV}.
 It is also instructive to remember that monotone observables must be odd (not even) under time reversal.

-The identities \eqref{j2 pre-series} and \eqref{vj2 pre-series} appearing in the proof below show us that neither $\Re j$ nor $\Re \vj$ possess any coercivity.
+The identities \eqref{j2 pre-series} and \eqref{vj2 pre-series} appearing in the proof below also show us that neither $\Re j$ nor $\Re \vj$ possess any coercivity.